The Circular Economy

 An integral player in the Tay Cities Clean Growth Partnership, and with a mission to become one of Europe's most sustainable small cities, the area is primed to become a national leader in developing innovative and sustainable pathways for businesses to flourish responsibly.

-The Green Recovery Capital Development Grant
+The Green Capital Development Grant

-The Green Recovery Capital Development Grant can offer up to £25,000 covering up to 50% of eligible costs.
+The Green Capital Development Grant can offer up to £25,000 covering up to 50% of eligible costs.
 Project must be of minimum £10,000 (this equates to a minimum £5,000 match from the business) except for EV charging point applications.

 This fund is available for Capital expenditures (CapEx) and can be used to acquire, upgrade, and maintain physical assets such as property, plants, buildings, technology, or equipment (excluding vehicles).
 Read about Wasted Degrees Brewery and their successful application, over on the blog.